0xDBFB7/covidinator/documents/notes/Scrapbook.md

 [https://monodraw.helftone.com/](https://monodraw.helftone.com/) nice, only MacOX though

 Zotero provides pdf names in the RDF file. cites should link to the local pdf?

+Workflows that integrate both software workflows and IRL experiments; timers for processes, etc; records runs and